-Kelsey Zukowski is an experienced and passionate writer, actress, and model, specializing in the horror genre through dark examination.
+Kelsey Zukowski is an experienced and passionate writer, actress, and model, specialising in the horror genre through dark examination.
 Based in Los Angeles, she has worked on productions across the country, working heavily in the indie horror scene in Chicago as well as LA.
 She has a Bachelors of Arts in Digital Cinema with a concentration in Screenwriting from DePaul University.
-From acting she bridged in to modeling, working heavily with alternative, gothic, and avant garde photography.
+From acting she bridged in to modelling, working heavily with alternative, gothic, and avant-garde photography.

 Please tell our readers a little about where you are from.
 How did you become interested in horror films, and did anything from your early life push you in that direction?

-What do you think makes a good horror film, and what are some of your favorites?
+What do you think makes a good horror film, and what are some of your favourites?

 But in my opinion what makes the greatest horror are films that do things with the genre that you wouldn’t expect, that bring some sort of examination of fear and the darkness possible in every person and can be a haunting reflection of the world we live in.
 I love anything psychological and I’m partial to surreal, gritty material as well.
 There are really so many sub-genres of horror and I love them all in their own way.
 A lot of times people will say, “That’s not really horror”, but I think horror is a much wider spectrum than people give it credit for.
 Most people seem to think it’s just slashers, ghosts, and “torture porn” when it’s much bigger than that.

-Was it difficult to build a career in acting and modeling?
+Was it difficult to build a career in acting and modelling?
 What were some of the challenges you faced, and if you could do it over again, what would you do differently?

 Please tell our readers about your new film Within These Walls.
 What makes you most excited about this project?

-Of all the horror films you have acted in, which one is your favorite and why?
+Of all the horror films you have acted in, which one is your favourite and why?

 What upcoming projects can we look forward to, and where do you see your career in five years?